BerkeleyLearnVerify/VerifAI/README.md

 # Case Studies
 ## Lane keeping with inbuilt simulator
-**verifai** comes with an inbuilt simulator developed from <a href="https://github.com/dsadigh/driving-interactions">this</a> car simulator.
+**VerifAI** comes with an inbuilt simulator developed from <a href="https://github.com/dsadigh/driving-interactions">this</a> car simulator.
 In this example we have a car (in red) whose task is to stay within its lane using an LQR controller.

 **Task:** Falsify the LQR lane keeping controller